Representation at IAC BelCCI: Legal Services for Foreign Companies in Belarus

 Choosing a Legal Representative

 Parties may be represented by in-house counsel, licensed attorneys, or advocates.
-Legal monopolies do not apply, but early involvement of a qualified expert helps avoid procedural errors.
+There is no legal monopoly requirement for IAC proceedings.
+However, early involvement of experienced arbitration counsel significantly reduces the risk of procedural errors.

 Scope of Legal Services